elmasrya/Calculator/README.md

 Javascript Cat catulator
-It caan divide, multiply, add, and subtract
+It can divide, multiply, add, and subtract